 Hahei Beach is a coastal playground.
 A favourite holiday spot among locals, you're bound to fall in love with its sheltered golden sand beach.

-Hahei is an attractive beach fringed with pohutukawa trees and drifts of pink shells at the northern end.
-Offshore islands provide something of a breakwater, making this sheltered beach ideal for swimming, boating and fishing.
+Hahei, located on the Coromandel Peninsula, is an attractive beach fringed with pohutukawa trees and drifts of pink shells at the northern end.
+The offshore islands provide something of a breakwater, making this sheltered beach ideal for swimming, boating and fishing.

 The coastline to the north and the offshore islands form the boundaries of a marine reserve, making this a popular destination for diving, snorkelling and kayaking.
 Reefs, caves, archways and soft sediments provide the ideal habitat for a variety of plants, fish, molluscs and crustaceans.